As someone who’s been living on Koh Tao for three months without a motorcycle or scooter, I know a thing or two about life on the island sans wheels.

 Fishbowl is located right on the beach, about 15 minutes walk south on the walking street from Sairee.

 This is next to Fishbowl.
-The scene here and at Leo Bar which is the next bar down are pretty similar to Fishbowl honestly, although of the three Leo is the one most likely to stay open late (like past 1 am).
+It’s darker, dirtier, has better music, and stays open later.
 Friday nights are Latin Night at BND with Reggaeton music.
 Check out their rooftop bar if it’s open.

 The Koh Tao Pub Crawl is a fun boozy party if you’re looking to meet people.
-It’s 450THB including a shirt, a bucket, entrance to the Cabaret show (Ladyboy show), and shots throughout the night.
-It starts at Chopper’s on the main street in Sairee at 6 pm on Mondays, Wednesdays, Fridays, and Saturdays (I think – check their Facebook page for info).
+It’s 480THB including a shirt, a bucket, entrance to the Cabaret show (Ladyboy show), and shots throughout the night.
+It starts at Chopper’s on the main street in Sairee at 7:30 pm on Mondays, Wednesdays, Fridays, and Sundays (I think – check their Facebook page for info).

 Snorkeling/beach day trips